 Bates has been a national leader in the test-optional movement for three decades.
 In October 1984, the faculty voted to make standardized testing, such as the SAT I, SAT II, and the ACT, optional for all students applying to Bates.
-For the Class of 2020, 48.5 percent of applicants submitted some form of standardized testing.
-The following are average scores for students who submitted tests:
+For the Class of 2021, the middle 50% of those who submitted scores had ranges of:

 Students who speak English as a second language are required to submit their scores for the Test of English as a Foreign Language (TOEFL) or a parallel form of testing (this includes non-native English speakers who attend English-medium schools or live in the U.S.).
 Learn more about our alternatives to the TOEFL >